What it is, the benefits and how to build your best customer marketing strategy.

-Customer marketing — also known as relationship marketing and one-to-one marketing — seeks to retain and grow profitable relationships with existing customers as opposed to acquiring prospective ones.
-As such, it places the customer at the center of marketing initiatives and focuses on programs that build retention and loyalty to grow long-term, profitable customer relationships.
+Customer marketing — also known as customer relationship marketing (CRM) and one-to-one marketing — seeks to retain and grow profitable relationships with existing customers as opposed to acquiring prospective ones.
+As such, it places the customer at the center of marketing initiatives.
+The impact of customer-centric marketing is realized by focusing on programs that build retention and loyalty, providing value to the customer and increasing your ROI.

 Customer marketing is a multi-faceted discipline, incorporating an array of tools, tactics and channels, including:

 What are the benefits of customer marketing?